Knitting Basics Explained

 Annie's Attic has been a popular crafters and knitters magazine for decades.
 (My grandmother subscribed 50 years ago) Annie's Attic offers dozens of patterns and tips in each small magazine.
 There is also a website by that name with patterns and offers for the knitter.

 Most yarn is just fibers twisted together.
 The longer the fibers the stronger the yarn.
 However, even short fibers can be made strong by plying them together.
 The plying is done by taking at least two or more twisted threads and twisting them together in the opposite direction.
 This is called plying.
-Several threads plied together make the yarn thicker and stronger.
+Several threads plied together to make the yarn thicker and stronger.

 How to Measure Gauge